 *Please note, we are unable to answer research inquiries by telephone, which should be sent in writing.

-Inquiries are typically answered within 5 business days.
+Inquiries are typically answered within 10 working days.

-If an inquiry requires significant research, involving the collection, assembly or extraction of information, you will be encouraged to make an appointment to visit in person.
+If an inquiry requires significant research, you will be encouraged to make an appointment to visit in person.
 If this is not possible, research will be carried out as staff availability and workload permits.
-The Archives reserves the right to charge a fee to undertake such requests; we will notify you if this is the case before undertaking any research.

-As well as documents reflecting the city’s illustrious art heritage, we also want to ensure our collection represents Cincinnati’s current artistic landscape, so we welcome materials from or about contemporary local artists.
+As well as documents reflecting the city’s illustrious art heritage, we also want to ensure our collection represents Cincinnati’s current artistic landscape, so we welcome materials from or about contemporary local artists of all backgrounds.